Cressence/quick-login/README.md

 This tutorial will guide us through building a simple react-native application.
 Our app will check employees in and out to the office system after scanning a QR code.
 This tutorial is for beginners.
 We will cover React-Native CLI installation and creating a new project using the CLI.
 Finally, we will manage  data in our app using State and props.

 We will be using react-Native for the following reasons:

-We will be using react-Native for the following reasons:
 * Since it is based on JavaScript, we do not need to learn a whole new language to use it.
 * It is easy to incorporate third-party libraries and connect to APIs.